ioannispapadogeo/MSc_Thesis/README.md

 Technology Options"
 * The "Glass_model.xlsx" which contains the calculations performed within Techno-economic analysis, as well as user-defined parameters.
 * The "Glass_MORDM.xlsx" which is a version of the "Glass_model.xlsx" and it is used for perfoming many objective search in Python.
-* The "Glass_MORDM.ipynb" which contains the code for performing many objective search.
+* The "Glass_MORDM.ipynb" which contains the code for performing a many-objective optimisation search.
 * The saved results from performing the above search.